AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/review-address-review-comments.md

 As an Author and initiator of the review task, you can reply to review comments and tag other users involved in the same review task to direct their attention or assign follow-ups.
 This functionality is available only for active review tasks.

+>[!NOTE]
+>
+> To view the list of users assigned to a review task and tag them in a comment, you must have *Read* access on `/home/users and /home/groups` nodes.
+For details, view [User administration and security](../cs-install-guide/user-admin-sec.md#additional-notes-on-user-groups). <br> If tagging still isn't available after confirming access, your Administrator may need to assign a `user-admin` license to enable this functionality.

 ![](images/tag-users-review.png){width="350" align="left"}
 *Caption:Tag users as an initiator/Author*

 Tagged users receive both an email and an AEM notification, ensuring they’re promptly informed.
+For more details on how review notifications trigger, view [Understanding review notifications](./review-understanding-review-notifications.md).

 **Access review comments using the Review UI**